-My students call me Misha and I'm available on Tuesdays.
+My students call me Alana and I'm available on Tuesdays.

 A first prize winner of the Lillian Fuchs Chamber Music Competition and previously of the New England String Ensemble Competition, Ms. Williams' devotion to chamber music was the inspiration for the formation of the acclaimed Neave Trio.
 The Neave Trio has been recognized for its "bright and radiant music- making" (WQXR Radio, New York City) and as "having exceeded the gold standard and moved on to platinum" (Fanfare Magazine).
 Their first album for the Chandos Label is set for release in November, 2016.